tpatterson1996/lcc-metadata-manual/contacts.md

 #### **In Distribution \(for Products only\)**

-* Add the relevant contact for “distributor” of the product \(if you fill out anything in the Distribution section, a contact for distributor is required\).
+* Add the relevant contact for “distributor” of the product \(if you fill out anything in the Distribution section, a contact for Distributor is required\).

 ---